Coverage of protected freshwater wetlands

 What's happening?

-The current (as of 2012) extent of freshwater wetland in the Waikato region is 27,484 hectares, covering approximately 1 per cent of the region’s total land area.
+The current (as of 2022) extent of freshwater wetland in the Waikato Region is 33,269 hectares, covering approximately 1.4 per cent of the region’s total land area.

-Reserves currently protect 68 per cent of the total current extent of Herbaceous Freshwater Vegetation, 40 per cent of the Flaxlands, and 48 per cent of the wet Deciduous Hardwood forest.
+Reserves currently protect 63 per cent of the total current extent of Herbaceous Freshwater Vegetation, 42 per cent of the Flaxland, 53 per cent of wet Manuka &/or Kanuka, and 42 per cent of the wet Deciduous Hardwood forest.

-Department of Conservation reserves account for over 98 per cent of the protected freshwater wetlands, while private protected land and district council reserves each hold just under 1 per cent of the total amount of protected freshwater wetlands.
+Department of Conservation reserves account for over 97 per cent of the protected freshwater wetlands, while private protected land and district council reserves each hold just over 1 per cent of the total amount of protected freshwater wetlands.

-Over 86 per cent of all of the remaining areas of freshwater wetland in the Waikato region occur within National Priority 1 Environments.
-Across the region almost 7,320 hectares of freshwater wetland remain unprotected in these threatened environments.
+Over 83 per cent of all of the remaining areas of freshwater wetland in the Waikato Region occur within National Priority 1 Environments.
+Across the region almost over 10,550 hectares of freshwater wetland remain unprotected in these threatened environments.

-Freshwater wetlands occur mostly in lower elevations, with 89 per cent of the current extent found in the lowland bioclimatic zone.
-Wetlands in submontane and coastal areas are the least well-protected.
+Freshwater wetlands occur mostly in lower elevations, with 85 per cent of the current extent found in the lowland bioclimatic zone of which 61 per cent is protected.
+Wetlands in submontane and coastal areas are the least well-protected with less than a quarter of their remaining wetlands in some form of reserve or on private protected land.

-Within the district council areas, Matamata-Piako, and Hauraki districts have the highest proportion of their remaining wetland areas protected.
-One third of the region’s total area of unprotected freshwater wetlands lies in the Taupō and Waikato district council areas.
+Within the district council areas, Matamata-Piako, and Hauraki districts have the highest proportion of their remaining wetland areas protected (more than 80 per cent).
+One third of the Region’s total area of unprotected freshwater wetlands lies in the Taupo and Waikato district council areas.

 Methods - how we monitor